softlab-unimore/TED4STL/README.md

 ## Statistics

-To extract the statitics of each model, move their root directory and run the following command:
+To extract the statitics of the models, move to their root directory and run the following command:

 ```sh
 python3 exctract_csv.py --directory forecasting/B<batch_size>_E<repr_dim>/ [--type raw]